Martin Luther King Day 2020 Quotes, Wishes, Images, and Details

 What were the Struggles of Martin Luther King Jr.?

-By the mid 20th century, blacks were compelled to use separate public utilities and schools.
-They were facing racial discrimination in employment having discriminatory job conditions.
-Blacks had no rights on the vote.
+By the mid-20th century, blacks were compelled to use separate public utilities and schools.
+They were facing racial discrimination in employment, having discriminatory job conditions.
+Blacks had no rights the vote.

 The Baptist minister raised the public consciousness about racism and struggled to end racial discrimination and segregation from the United States.

-Though the main goal of King was racial equality, however, he integrated smaller objectives involving local grassroots level campaigns for racial equality for African Americans.
+Though the primary goal of King was racial equality, however, he integrated smaller objectives involving local grassroots level campaigns for racial equality for African Americans.

 What Did Martin Luther King, Jr. Stand up for?